sowmyaanand5/Real-Time-Twitter-Analytics-Power-BI-Project/README.md

 ## Conclusion

-This dashboard is a helpful tool for understanding how people interact with Twitter account.
+This dashboard is helpful for understanding how people interact with Twitter account.
 It shows important data like tweet activity, likes, retweets and engagement trends.
 With this information, we can easily track what works best, improve content strategy and boost tweets reach and engagement on Twitter.